Ozanimod: Commercial

 After going public in May 2013, Receptos, Inc. stock surged with the clinical data ozanimod displayed as a S1P immunomodulating drug.
 In August 2015, Receptos was acquired by Celgene for $7.2 billion through a combination of cash in hand and new debt, leading to a one-day 22% increase in Celgene stock value.

 Receptos-Celgene patented the synthesis of ozanimod in July 2016.
 With the expansion of Celgene's inflammation and immunology profile, the company had been expecting to generate $4 to $6 billion in annual sales from ozanimod; however, in a "surprise development", the FDA rejected Celgene's initial application for the drug's approval in February 2018.
 Celgene refiled in March 2019.

 The new owner of the product, Bristol Myers Squibb, received FDA approval for ozanimod (Zeposia) oral capsules on March 26, 2020, for the following adult indications: relapsing forms of multiple sclerosis, including relapsing-remitting multiple sclerosis, active secondary progressive multiple sclerosis, and clinically isolated syndrome.
 Ozanimod was approved for medical use in the European Union in May 2020, and in Australia in July 2020.

 Research

-Ozanimod is in development for additional immune-inflammatory indications, including Crohn's disease.
+Ozanimod was in development for additional immune-inflammatory indications, including Crohn's disease, but failed to meet its primary endpoint of clinical remission in CD.